 During LIFE courses a strong emphasis is placed on discipline right from the outset, with strict rules and regulations laid out by the course instructors.
 Should any of these rules be broken, the youngsters' place on the programme is at risk.
-LIFE has already helped turn around the

-Internal aready helped turn around the lives of many young people across South Yorkshire and has won sponsorship from several local agencies.
+LIFE has already helped turn around the lives of many young people across South Yorkshire and has won sponsorship from several local agencies.